Are you trapped in the illusion of imposter syndrome?

 These are the common personality traits of those who suffer from the imposter syndrome:

-- High achieving
+- High sensitivity

-- Difficulty making decisions
+- Difficulty in making decisions